Monday, April 22, 2013

 Sound of the Week- surprise!

-Julie Caine of KALW wrote a nice piece about the history of the bells at the Exploratorium and it is included in the Audiograph Sound of the Week invitation.
+Julie Caine of KALW interviewed me and wrote a nice piece about the history of the bells at the Exploratorium.
+It is included in the Audiograph Sound of the Week invitation.
 Have a look and a listen.

 (photo courtesy KALW)